sampsyo/thesis/README.md

 Hardware and Software for Approximate Computing
 ===============================================

-This is [my](http://homes.cs.washington.edu/~asampson/) incomplete Ph.D. thesis.
-It's due real soon now.
-Check out an [up-to-date PDF](https://homes.cs.washington.edu/~asampson/share/thesis.pdf) of the in-progress document.
+This is [my](http://homes.cs.washington.edu/~asampson/) Ph.D. thesis, [*Hardware and Software for Approximate Computing*](http://homes.cs.washington.edu/~asampson/media/dissertation.pdf).
+Read it cover-to-cover or not at all!